zhangyxrepo/BA-Logic/README.md

 # Clean-Label Backdoor Attacks by Poisoning the Inner Prediction Logic of Graph Neural Networks

 ## Announcement
-This repository is maintained anonymously for submission and review purposes in accordance with ACM KDD 2025 anonymity guidelines.
+This repository is maintained anonymously for submission and review purposes by NeurIPS 2025 double-blind reviewing guidelines.
 All materials are intended solely for evaluation during the conference review process.

 ## Introduction
 We propose a clean-label graph backdoor attack method, BA-Logic, to conduct effective backdoor attack under clean-label settings by poisoning the inner logic of target models.